-When the time comes to buy an air conditioning system it is perhaps difficult to choose the right one since there are a lot of different products offered on the market.
+When the time comes to buy an air conditioning system it can be difficult to choose the right one since there are a lot of different products on the market.

 Whether you decide on a central system, a ductless system or a heat pump, an air conditioning expert will assist you in determining the right type of system your home requires in order to fulfil your specific comfort needs.